zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

                 [HttpTrigger(AuthorizationLevel.Function, "get", Route = "policies/{policyHolder}/{policyNumber}")] HttpRequest req, string policyHolder, string policyNumber, ILogger log)
     ```

-    > **NOTE**: Notice that in the code you removed `"post"` from the list of acceptable verbs, and then updated the Route of the HttpTrigger from `null` to `policies/{policyHolder}/{policyNumber}`.
+    > **Note**: Notice that in the code you removed `"post"` from the list of acceptable verbs, and then updated the Route of the HttpTrigger from `null` to `policies/{policyHolder}/{policyNumber}`.
 This allows for the function to be parameterized.
 You then added `string` parameters to the Run method to allow those parameters to be received and used within the function.

 4. Next, locate `TODO #4` within the `GetDocumentsFromStorage` method in the `PolicyDocsFunction.cs` file.